mbianchidev/mbianchidev/note-to-colleagues.md

 ## Communication

 - Email ✅ - I usually check it twice a day (morning and afternoon) - note: I'm a zero inbox person, I will read, forward, reply or automatically discard all of my emails.
-- Slack ✅ - Love them messages and huddles, I check it after every meeting and if I have none - every 2 hours, unless I'm in a deep work status.
+- Chat ✅ - Love them messages and quick huddles/call, I check chat after every meeting and if I have none - about every 2 hours, unless I'm in a deep work status.
-- Zoom ✅ - Schedule a call, my calendar is probably open (busy means busy tho, and lunch is more than sacred)
+- Videocall ✅ - Schedule a call, my calendar is probably open (busy means busy tho, and lunch is more than sacred)
-- Phone (company number) ✅ - I reply if I am on-call or if it's an emergency, otherwise I will call you back when I'm available.
+- Phone call (company number) ✅ - I reply if I am on-call or if it's an emergency, otherwise I will call you back when I'm available.
-- Phone (personal number) ❌ - Quite difficult that I give away my personal number - sorry, I separate 99.999% (yes, those are three nines) work and personal life - In case you have my personal it means I'm fond of you so please don't call me or text me for work-related stuff.
+- Phone call (personal number) ❌ - Quite difficult that I give away my personal number - sorry, I separate 99.999% (yes, those are three nines) work and personal life - In case you have my personal it means I'm fond of you so please don't call me or text me for work-related stuff.
 I'd block you straight away.
 - Tracking software 🟡 - I might be involved in 20+ tasks/topics/threads/streams/PRs at the same time...
 Please message me on Slack or send me an email if you need me to do or check something, a mention won't work to get my attention in a timely fashion and if it did in the past you were just lucky!

 Sidenote: in the unfortunate case you use Microsoft Teams I will _highly_ recommend you to switch to Slack instead, waaay better.

 Mattermost is not bad either but it's still an extra software to install, Slack is standard c'mon.

-## Hello
+## Don't just say hello

 See: [No hello manifesto](https://nohello.net/en)